-As fall arrives, and the energetic outward movement of yang summer transforms into the deep inward reflective yin of winter, we too should remember to allow space for the transition inwards.
+As fall arrives and the energetic outward movement of yang summer transforms into the deep inward reflective yin of winter, we too should remember to allow space for the transition inwards.
 Thoughts become more pensive, we start to crave tea and books over beer and socializing, and there is a need for deep rest after all the goings of summer.

 Fall is the time of completion: leaves are turning, salmon are finishing their journey home, and our gardens are harvested and ready for winter.
 It is a good season for setting intentions about things we may want to let go of.
 Whether those "things" are material, emotional or habitual, fall is the time to put them to rest.
-If you were looking for a reason to do so, it is energetically the best time of the year to quit smoking from a TCM perspective, or at least give your lungs a break through the transition of seasons.
+If you were looking for a reason to do so, it is energetically the best time of the year to quit smoking from a Traditional Chinese Medicine perspective, or at least give your lungs a break through the transition of seasons.

 Going into Darkness

 In Chinese Medicine theory, fall is the season of the Metal element and corresponds to the lungs and large intestine.
 Metal governs the emotion of grief, controlled by the lungs, and its virtue is acceptance, controlled by the large intestines ability to let go.
 As the yin builds and goes inward, we too may find ourselves going into the depths of our closets and revisiting unhealed wounds.
 Luckily for us, metal is also linked with connection to spirit and completion.
 Making space for acupuncture treatments, meditation, yoga, nature, or whatever you feel connected spiritually can help soothe the PO (the lung spirit) and vent grief, so it may realize completion.
 According to Kaptchuk, "the lungs concern the momentary and ephemeral."
 Whatever darkness may be coming up for you now, the lungs remind us to breathe through its impermanence.